 2: Skate to the Puck: Have a brainstorm with the smartest members of your team (or find some local Singularity University alumni to join you) and ask yourselves the following questions:

 a.
-What kind of sensors will exist in 3 years’ time, and what kind of data could we be collecting?
+What kind of smart sensors will exist in 3 years’ time, and what kind of data could we be collecting?

 b.
 In three years, which of our “things” will be connected and joining the Internet of Everything?
 With the answers to these two basic questions, come up with the business opportunities that will exist in three years… and begin developing the business models, developing the software and planning out your domination.